-Atypical fibroxanthomas most commonly occur on the head and neck of elderly patients.
+Atypical fibroxanthomas are rare among nonmelanoma skin cancers.
+They most commonly occur on the head and neck of older patients.
 They appear similar to other nonmelanoma skin cancers, as nonhealing or tender pink-red skin papules or nodules.

 Tumors are excised, or Mohs micrographic surgery—in which tissue borders are progressively excised until specimens are tumor-free (as determined by microscopic examination during surgery)—is done if clinically appropriate.
 Metastasis is unusual.